hudson155/kairo/piper/README.md

-# Limber Backend Framework
+# Piper

-The Limber backend framework is a highly dynamic backend application framework built on Ktor.
+The Piper backend framework is a highly dynamic backend application framework built on Ktor.

-When creating a new Limber project (an implementation project), your backend application should include, the root module as a dependency.
+When creating a new Piper project (an implementation project), your backend application should include, the root module as a dependency.
 Read through the other modules below to understand what they are and see if you need them too.

 ## Modules

 * [`core`](/core):
-    * This is the nucleus of the Limber framework.
+    * This is the nucleus of the Piper framework.
     * Implementation project modules should always require the `core` module, but the implementation project application need not require the `core` module.
 * [`data-conversion`](/data-conversion):